 • The subject site is irregular in shape.
-The surrounding locality is comprised of other irregular shaped allotments and subdivision patters as shown in Figure 30.
+The surrounding locality is comprised of other irregular shaped allotments and subdivision patters as shown in Figure 27.
 As a result, there is no clearly established rear setback line.
-Furthermore it is noted that the rear boundaries of the vacant lots adjoining the subject site to the east vary such that an identifiable rear setback line would be unlikely to be established by the development of these allotments.
+Furthermore, it is noted that the rear boundaries of the vacant lots adjoining the subject site to the east and west vary such that an identifiable rear setback line would be unlikely to be established by the development of these allotments.

-Figure 30: Extract from Nearmaps showing subdivision patter of surrounding locality with subject site identified by red marker.
+Figure 27: Extract from Nearmaps showing subdivision patter of surrounding locality with subject site outlined in red.

 The site falls to the rear with northern outlook towards the Illawarrra Escarpment.
-This fall continues to the north in a manner that results in the properties to the north of the subject site having natural ground levels significantly lower than the subject site (as illustrated in Figure 31).
+This fall continues to the north in a manner that results in the properties to the north of the subject site having natural ground levels significantly lower than the subject site (as illustrated in

+Figure 28).
 This elevation and outlook will result in sight lines looking out and over properties to northern rather than down toward them.

-Figure 31: Extract from Section Plan prepared by Maccormick + Associates Architects illustrating height of subject site relative to land to the north.
+Figure 28: Extract from Section Plan prepared by Maccormick + Associates Architects illustrating height of subject site relative to land to the north.

-• There is an existing vegetated corridor along the northern boundary which provides visual screening between the subject site and the rear adjoining property.
-This vegetation was identified in an Arboricultural Assessment prepared for the now approved 10 lot subdivision (DA-2016/1411) by Develop My Land to be 'Black Wattles' and has been retained as can be seen in Figure 30 and also in Figures 5 and 6.
+Existing trees are located within the rear setback of the subject site.
+This vegetation adjoins vegetation on adjoining properties to the north and north-east of the subject site to form a vegetated corridor which provides visual screening between the subject site and the rear adjoining property.
+This vegetation was identified in an Arboricultural Assessment prepared for the now approved 10 lot subdivision (DA-2016/1411) by Develop My Land to be 'Black Wattles' and has been retained as can be seen in Figure 28 and also in Figures 5 and 6.